 PRAYING TO COMPLY TO GOD’S DEMANDS

 Compliance is to acquiesce willingly to a demand, a request or a wish.
-It is not an act of blind obedience; but, a voluntary choice do what the person does I desire to follow.
+It is not an act of blind obedience, but it is a voluntary choice do what the person does I desire to follow.
 My problem is that I do not consider what I am asking.
 I may be going over my head and do not know it.
 James and John asked Jesus to be seated on his right and left.
 Jesus had two questions, do you know what you are asking and can you drink the cup I will drink?
 They had no answer to the first question, but they were certain that they could drink the cup.
-Their problem was that they missed the real reason why Jesus had chosen them (Mk.
-10:35-45).
+Their problem was that they missed the real reason why Jesus had chosen them (Mark 10:35-45).

 No one is an island in this word.
 The world is not build around us.
 It has limits and regulations to protect those boundaries.
 We have to learn to operate within the guidelines that are beneficial to most of us.
-Jesus, himself, did not come to free us from regulations that are beneficial to us (Mt.
-5:17).
-He came to do the will or limits set by his heavenly Father (Jn.
-6:38).
+Jesus, Himself, did not come to free us from regulations that are beneficial to us (Matthew 5:17).
+Jesus came to do the Will and limits set by His heavenly Father (John 6:38).
 He followed God’s blueprints and so must we.
 Jesus specifically taught us how to comply before we pray.
 The first thing we must ask ourselves, whether we are honoring God with our requests?
-Perhaps we should ask, are we fit to enter God’s presence?
-The idea that I can come as I am is not in the Bible.
+Perhaps we should ask, are we fit to enter God’s presence? \The idea that I can come as I am is not in the Bible.
 Even those of us, who believe in Jesus Christ as our way, must do as He did.
-It was not the self-righteous of a Pharisee God accepted, but the sinner who pleaded for mercy from a distance (Lk.
-18:9-14).
-If we are unwilling to forgive, God shuts the door in our face (Mt.
-6:14-15).
+It was not the self-righteous of a Pharisee God accepted, but the sinner who pleaded for mercy from a distance (Luke 18:9-14).
+If we are unwilling to forgive, God shuts the door in our face (Matthew 6:14-15).

-The second thing is, does our requests comply with God’s kingdom and will (Mt.
-7:21)?
+The second thing is, does our requests comply with God’s kingdom and will (Matthew 7:21)?
 God cannot step outside his dimension.
 We must move back into his world, his kingdom or his will.
 It is man that has distanced himself from God and it is man that must humble himself and start washing some feet on his way back to God.
-He must take responsibility for his action – good or bad.
+He must take responsibility for his action –- good or bad.
 God made a good world and a good man and it was the good man that turned bad.
-It is also the bad man that can become good, when he complies with Jesus’ command.
-“If you keep my word, then by your deeds you are my disciples” (Jn.
-8:31).
-“You are my friends if you do what I command you” (Jn.
-15:14).
+It is also the bad man that can become good, when he complies with Jesus’ Command.
+“If you keep my word, then by your deeds you are my disciples” (John 8:31).
+“You are my friends if you do what I command you” (John 15:14).
 “You have not chosen me; rather, I have chosen you and directed you to go and grow fruit that lasts.
-It is my commandment to you to keep on loving one another” (Jn.
-15:16-17).
-Love is an endless relationship of complying with the will of God by the Commandments Christ came to restore (Mt.
-5:17-18).
+It is my commandment to you to keep on loving one another” (John 15:16-17).
+Love is an endless relationship of complying with the Will of God by the Commandments Christ came to restore (Matthew 5:17-18).

 Grace has circumvented the Law, so say many advocates.

-Jesus, to the contrary, complied with the tiniest dot of the Law and the Prophets (Mt.
-5:18).
-John the Baptist declined to baptize Jesus and Jesus insisted, “Let it be so now, it is necessary for us to do this to fulfill all righteousness” (Mt.
-3:15).
+Jesus, to the contrary, complied with the tiniest dot of the Law and the Prophets (Matthew 5:18).
+John the Baptist declined to baptize Jesus and Jesus insisted, “Let it be so now, it is necessary for us to do this to fulfill all righteousness” (Matthew 3:15).
 The Greek text uses the little word “dei.”
 It is the equivalent of our English word “must.”
 Here are a few eye-openers.
-Jesus as a boy told his parents, “Did you not know that I “must” be about my Father’s business” (Lk.
-2:49).
-“From that time on Jesus began to explain to his disciples that He “must” go to Jerusalem and suffer many things at the hands of the elders, the chief priests and the teachers of the law, and that he “must” be killed and on the third day be raised to life” (Mt.16:21).
-“He then began to teach them that the Son of Man “must” suffer many things and be rejected by the elders, chief priests and teachers of the law, and that he “must” be killed and after three days rise again” (Mk.
-8:31).
-“He said, ‘Son of Man “must” suffer many things and be rejected by the elders, chief priests and teachers of the law, and he “must” be killed and on the third day be raised to life” (Lk.
-9:22).
-Being human, Jesus too prayed for an alternative or a shortcut, but there was none (Mt.
-26:39).
+As a boy, Jesus told his parents, “Did you not know that I ‘must’ be about my Father’s business” (Luke 2:49).
+“From that time on Jesus began to explain to his disciples that He ‘must’ go to Jerusalem and suffer many things at the hands of the elders, the chief priests and the teachers of the law, and that he ‘must’ be killed and on the third day be raised to life” (Mattthew 16:21).
+“He then began to teach them that the Son of Man ‘must’ suffer many things and be rejected by the elders, chief priests and teachers of the law, and that he ‘must’ be killed and after three days rise again” (Mark 8:31).
+“He said, ‘Son of Man ‘must’ suffer many things and be rejected by the elders, chief priests and teachers of the law, and he ‘must’ be killed and on the third day be raised to life” (Luke 9:22).
+Being human, Jesus too prayed for an alternative or a shortcut, but there was none (Matthew 26:39).

 Well, we are not like Jesus.
 Why then should we have to face similar requirements?
 What “must” we do to claim John 3:16?
-Jesus’ answer was, “You “must” be born again” (Jn 3:7).
+Jesus’ answer was, “You ‘must’ be born again” (John 3:7).
 Like a newborn baby, we must start from scratch and become pure and holy.
-It is similar to what Jesus said to Peter, “Unless I wash you, you have no part in me” (Jn.
-13:8), or what He said to his listeners, “But unless you repent, you too will all perish” (Lk.
-13:3).
+It is similar to what Jesus said to Peter, “Unless I wash you, you have no part in me” (John 13:8), or what Jesus said to his listeners, “But unless you repent, you too will all perish” (Luke 13:3).
 In response to Peter’s sermon on Pentecost, peoples asked how they could comply and his answer is still valid today, “Repent and be baptized, everyone of you, in the name of Jesus Christ so that your sins may be forgiven.
 And you will receive the gift of the Holy Spirit.
-The promise is for you and your children and for all who are far off – for all whom the Lord our God will call” (Ac.
-2:38-39).
-The Law or the Ten Commandments is about stopping man from sinning and Grace is about forgiving man when he repents; but grace does not abrogate God’s will or his Law.
-We must stop confusing God’s Law with human tradition (Mk.
-7:9-13).
+The promise is for you and your children and for all who are far off –- for all whom the Lord our God will call” (Acts 2:38-39).
+The Law or the Ten Commandments is about stopping man from sinning and Grace is about forgiving man when he repents, but grace does not abrogate God’s Will or His Law.
+We must stop confusing God’s Law with human tradition (Mark 7:9-13).
 For me this is a serious matter for prayer.